theRealAph/ScopeLocals/README.md

   restored.
 For that reason, we can hoist the value of a scope local into a register at the start of a method.
 Repeated uses of a scope local can be as fast as using a local variable.

-* We don't have to check the type of a scope local every time we invoke `get()` because we know that its type was checked earlier when the scope local was bound.

-* `ScopeLocal.snapshot()` doesn't copy anything, instead simply returning a reference to the current thread's inheritable scope locals.
-Because this set of value bindings is immutable, no copy is needed.

 ## History

 The need for scope locals arose from Project Loom.
-Loom enables a way of Java programming where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
+Loom enables a style of Java programming where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
 To allow us to create large numbers of threads &mdash;